UMAprotocol/protocol/packages/contract-notifier/README.md

 # UMA Contracts Notifier

-This app continuously attempts to monitor UMA financial contracts and sends notifications based on predefined conditions.
-Currently the app implements only expiring contracts notifier.
+This app continuously monitors UMA financial contracts and sends notifications based on predefined conditions.
+Currently the app implements only expiration notifications on EMP and LSP contracts..

 ## Contract expiration notifier